LibreBooking/docker/RUN.md

     librebooking/librebooking:develop
    ```

-## Development environment: using docker compose
+## Run a development instance: using compose

 This simple setup is meant for testing the application within your private network.